lisandroct/EventSystem/README.md

 **Event System**  also makes it trivial to test events from the inspector while in Play Mode, making development easier and faster.

-Implementing events with **Event System** makes easier to keep scenes completely independent from each other.
+Implementing events with **Event System** makes it easier to keep scenes completely independent from each other.
 You can have the subject in one scene and the listeners in another scene and subscribing to the event would still be trivial.

 Finally, since events are just ScriptableObjects, it's very simple to create them programatically in runtime and use them like any other C# event (since the API is very minimal and similar).